-- ENGL 110 should be taken in the spring of freshman year. - Two of the three science courses should be taken by the end of sophomore year.
+- ENGL 110 is usually taken in the spring of freshman year. - Two of the three science courses should be taken by the end of sophomore year.
 However, taking all three by the end of sophomore year is recommended. - MATH 251, 252 and 253 should all be taken during the freshman and sophomore years.
-It is best to take MATH 251 in your first semester. - Social Studies at least two of the three social studies courses should be completed by the end of the sophomore year. - The Fine Arts course (ART, ARTH, DANC, MUED, MUSC, or THEA) can be taken any time during the four years.
-Most students save this class for junior or senior year. - Note: Carefully choose your 200-level ENGL course OR your Fine Arts course so that one of them satisfies the University Creative Arts and Humanities breadth requirement.
-Specifically, one of your courses must appear on this breadth requirement list at http://AcademicCatalog.udel.edu/Pub ShowCatalogPage.aspx?CATKEY=CATKEY 2110&ACYEAR=2015-2016. - Please note that Fine Arts and the University Creative Arts and Humanities breadth requirement are not the same requirement.
-For example, if an English course is taken to satisfy the Creative Arts and Humanities breadth requirement, a Fine Arts course is still required.
+It is best to take MATH 251 in your first semester if possible. - Social Studies at least two of the three social studies courses should be completed by the end of the sophomore year. - The Fine Arts course (ART, ARTH, DANC, MUED, MUSC, or THEA) can be taken any time during the four years.
+Consider choosing a course that also fits the Creative Arts and Humanities university breadth requirement. - Some Geography courses can also count for the Social and Behavioral Sciences university breadth requirement. - Please note that Fine Arts and the University Creative Arts and Humanities breadth requirement are not the same requirement.
+For example, if a different course is taken to satisfy the Creative Arts and Humanities breadth requirement, a Fine Arts course is still required.